anton-mitune/obsidian-journal-visualizer/docs/features/FEA002-yearly-tracker.md

 - [Obsidian guide to use react in a plugin](https://docs.obsidian.md/Plugins/Getting+started/Use+React+in+your+plugin)

 ## Components and Interfaces
-- **YearlyTrackerComponent**: A class that renders the yearly tracker UI in the Note Insights panel.
+- **YearlyTrackerComponent**: A class that renders the yearly tracker UI in the Note Insights panel with year navigation capabilities.
+- **YearNavigationControls**: Navigation interface for switching between years (previous/next buttons and/or year selector).

 ## CHANGELOG
 2025-11-03 19:30 - Initial implementation of yearly tracker component in note insights panel.
 2025-11-04 19:31 - Added monthly tracker component to note insights panel.
+2025-11-05 - Updated specification to include year navigation functionality, allowing users to view historical yearly tracking data.